 It then provides that “[i]f a [government or private agency] provides any covered means-tested public benefits… the agency may ask you to reimburse them…”

-Comparing the paragraphs, receipt of means-tested benefits is a precondition only to an governmental agency seeking reimbursement.
+Comparing the paragraphs, receipt of means-tested benefits is a precondition only to a governmental agency seeking reimbursement.
 The proper reading of the form would not bar an action by the non-citizen-beneficiary for support.

 - The duty owed by a sponsor to a beneficiary is to maintain the beneficiary at 125% of the Poverty Guidelines.
 Thus, if the beneficiary’s income has not slipped beneath this point, the sponsor has no duty of support.

-- A precondition to sue: The beneficiary must have achieved an LPR status (lawful permanent resident).
+- A precondition to suing: The beneficiary must have obtained LPR status (lawful permanent resident).

 - This case shows that claims of fraud in the inducement of the Affidavit of Support present an uphill battle.